Series · Hardening before AWS · Part 2 of 3 ← Part 1: Securing the application · Mobile banking app hardening · Part 3: Identity-first migration →

 Companion to the AWS-for-banks architecture series and the DSI banking threat picture.

 By 2026 the Nigerian Tier 1 banking customer interacts with the bank through a mobile app for over 70% of all transactions.
-The branch is residual; the internet-banking web channel is a long tail; the agent network is a complementary surface.
+The branch is residual.
+The internet-banking web channel is a long tail.
+The agent network is a complementary surface.
 The app is the bank.

-The app is also the most-targeted surface — by reverse engineers, SIM-swap rings, store-side repackagers, and the network of fraud operators that the sector has documented in the post-incident reports.
+The app is also the most-targeted surface — by reverse engineers, SIM-swap rings, store-side repackagers, and the network of fraud operators the sector has documented in post-incident reports.
 The AWS-for-banks architecture in Part 2 of the architecture series defends the backend the app talks to.
 The pre-migration application baseline in Part 1 of this series defends the build pipeline that produces the app.
 This piece documents what hardens the app itself — the artefact that lives on the customer's device, outside the bank's control perimeter, in an environment where root access, modified runtimes, repackaging, and adversarial networks are all operating assumptions.

 Generic mobile-security guidance treats the device as a uniform threat surface.
 The Nigerian banking-app threat model is more specific.
-Six classes of adversary, ranked by frequency in the 2026 sector picture:

-- Rooted or jailbroken devices running tampered runtimes.
+Rooted or jailbroken devices running tampered runtimes.
 Frida, Xposed, Magisk modules hooking the app's authentication and crypto routines.
 Frequent enough that "if the device is rooted, refuse" is now an industry-default posture.

-- Network interception on public Wi-Fi.
+Network interception on public Wi-Fi.
 Cafés, hotels, NIPOST data points, conference centres.
-The TLS handshake is the only thing between the customer and the attacker; if the app trusts any certificate the platform trusts, the attacker buys a "wifi-portal-friendly" cert and watches.
+The TLS handshake is the only thing between the customer and the attacker.
+If the app trusts any certificate the platform trusts, the attacker buys a wifi-portal-friendly cert and watches.

-- Static reverse engineering for credential extraction.
+Static reverse engineering for credential extraction.
 Hardcoded API keys, signing keys, encryption keys, debugging tokens — extracted from the APK or IPA, used against the production backend.
 Often what enables the "modified app" attacks above.

-- Memory-resident credential capture.
+Memory-resident credential capture.
 Less common but well-documented in research.
 Dumping the running app's memory to recover plaintext credentials, session tokens, or PINs that the developer assumed were transient.

 The hardening below addresses all six, not as separate features but as a layered programme where each control closes part of the gap and the controls reinforce each other.

-RASP is the umbrella term for protective code embedded inside the app that detects and responds to threats to the app itself while it is running.
 The category has consolidated around a handful of credible vendors: Appdome, Promon SHIELD, Guardsquare DexGuard / iXGuard, Verimatrix Application Shielding, OneSpan Mobile App Shielding.
 The choice between them is mostly a procurement question; the controls they deliver are similar.

 TLS is necessary and not sufficient.
 The platform's default trust store contains a few hundred root CAs.
 An attacker who controls a Wi-Fi network and can persuade the customer to install a portal cert — or who has subverted a non-bank CA — can present a valid-looking certificate to the app, and the app's default behaviour is to trust it.